How Coverages and Higher Limits Affect Rates

 The general rule is to buy as much auto insurance protection as you can afford.
 You should, however, note that higher limits will cost you extra.
 State requirements are often not enough to cover the expensive damages in an accident.

-It’s also important to figure out what your limits and deductibles will be set at.
-Try to set them as high as you can to protect against financial disaster.
+Try to set your limits and deductible as you can to protect against financial disaster.
 Deductibles can also save you money if you set them higher.
 But make sure you’re able to pay for it.

-The amount of insurance you buy should match what you can afford to carry.
-As long as you don’t take on too much at once, you should find the right balance between your rates and how much coverage you need.
+The amount of coverage you buy should match what you can afford to carry.
+As long as you don’t take on too much at once, you should find the right balance between your rates and how much protection you need.

 Frequently Asked Questions